The Happiest Place on Earth gets more expensive: The commodities of your favorite rides

 On Sunday, Disney raised ticket prices to their theme parks for the fourth time in the last three years.
 A single-day ticket for an adult now costs $92, a 6 percent increase from the former price of $87.
 Children and all annual passes saw similar increases.

 Disneyland might be the ‘Happiest Place on Earth,’ but happiness apparently doesn’t come cheap.
-According to Disneyland Scoop, the price of admission has increased 100 percent, or exactly doubled, in the last 10 years.
+According to Disneyland Scoop, the price of admission has doubled in the last 10 years.
 A look at how prices have changed for things you’ll find at Disneyland could provide a clue on where the money is going.

 (Yes, we know we stretched it with some of these.
 Play along.)

 Autopia’s curated roadtrip in a convertible is a must for any visitor to SoCal.
 10 years ago, a gallon of regular gas would set you back about $1.73 in California, and the average price of renting a car for a single day on the weekend was $36, according to automotive travel company AAA.
 That same gallon of gas is now $4.02, and the price of renting a car increased to $43.
 The total cost jumped from $37.73 to $47.02, or nearly 25 percent.